PatrickCallaghan/datastax-ssl-example/README.md

 Troubleshooting
 ================

-There is a bug in the Java security jars which may result in the error that needs new jars.
+There is a bug in the Java security jars which may result in an error that needs new jars.
 Cannot support TLS_RSA_WITH_AES_256_CBC_SHA with currently installed providers

 Fix detailed here -